-Article 2: Scope
+Article 2 Scope

-- 1. This Annex shall apply to measures by a Party affecting trade in public telecommunications services, including: - (a) measures relating to access to and use of public telecommunications networks or services; and - (b) measures relating to obligations regarding suppliers of public telecommunications networks or services. - 2.
-This Annex shall not apply to measures affecting the cable or broadcast distribution of radio or television programming, except to ensure that cable or broadcast service suppliers have access to and use of public telecommunications networks and services. - 3.
-Nothing in this Annex shall be construed to: - (a) require a Party to authorise a service supplier of another Party to establish, construct, acquire, lease, operate, or supply telecommunications networks or services, other than the former Party's commitments under Chapter 8 (Trade in Services); or - (b) require a Party, or require a Party to oblige a service supplier under its jurisdiction, to establish, construct, acquire, lease, operate, or supply telecommunications networks or services not offered to the public generally.
+- 1. This Chapter shall apply to measures by a Party affecting trade in public telecommunications services, including: - (a) measures relating to access to and use of public telecommunications networks or services; and - (b) measures relating to obligations regarding suppliers of public telecommunications networks or services. - 2.
+This Chapter shall not apply to any measure affecting broadcast or cable distribution of radio or television programming, except that paragraph 1 of Article 4 (Access and Use) shall apply with respect to a cable or broadcast service supplier's access to and use of public telecommunications services. - 3.
+Nothing in this Chapter shall be construed to: - (a) require a Party to authorise a service supplier of another Party to establish, construct, acquire, lease, operate, or supply telecommunications networks or services, other than the former Party's commitments under Chapter 8 (Cross-Border Trade in Services); or - (b) require a Party, or require a Party to oblige a service supplier under its jurisdiction, to establish, construct, acquire, lease, operate, or supply telecommunications networks or services not offered to the public generally.

-Article 3: Approaches to Regulation
+Article 3 Approaches to Regulation

-- The Parties recognise the value of competitive markets to deliver a wide choice in the supply of telecommunications services and to enhance consumer welfare, and that regulation may not be needed if there is effective competition.
-Accordingly, the Parties recognise that regulatory needs and approaches differ market by market, and that each Party may determine how to implement its obligations under this Annex. - 2.
-In this respect, the Parties recognise that a Party may: - (a) engage in direct regulation either in anticipation of an issue that the Party expects may arise or to resolve an issue that has already arisen in the market; or - (b) rely on the role of market forces, particularly with respect to market segments that are, or are likely to be, competitive or that have low barriers to entry, such as services provided by suppliers of telecommunications services that do not own network facilities. - 3.
-For greater certainty, a Party that refrains from engaging in regulation in accordance with this Article remains subject to the obligations under this Annex.
+- 1. The Parties recognise the value of competitive markets to deliver a wide choice in the supply of telecommunications services and to enhance consumer welfare, and that regulation may not be needed if there is effective competition or if a service is new to a market.
+Accordingly, the Parties recognise that regulatory needs and approaches differ market by market, and that each Party may determine how to implement its obligations under this Chapter. - 2.
+In this respect, the Parties recognise that a Party may:

+- engage in direct regulation either in anticipation of an issue that the Party expects may arise or to resolve an issue that has already arisen in the market; or - (b) rely on the role of market forces, particularly with respect to market segments that are, or are likely to be, competitive or that have low barriers to entry, such as services provided by suppliers of telecommunications services that do not own network facilities. - 3.
+For greater certainty, a Party that refrains from engaging in regulation in accordance with this Article remains subject to the obligations under this Chapter.

-Article 4: Access and Use2
+Article 4 Access and Use1